marmelab/react-admin/Datagrid.md

 };
 ```

 This list has no filtering, sorting, or row selection - it's static.
-If you want to allow users to interact with this list, you should pass more props to the `<Datagrid>` component, but the logic isn't trivial.
-Fortunately, react-admin provides [the `useList` hook](./useList.md) to build callbacks to manipulate local data.
-You just have to put the result in a `ListContext` to have an interactive `<Datagrid>`:
+If you want to allow users to interact with the `<Datagrid>`, use [the `useList` hook](./useList.md) to build callbacks to manipulate local data.
+You will have to put the result in a `<ListContextProvider>` parent component:

 ```tsx
 import {